 will enable the console serviceretroarch=0

 will disable the retroarch serviceOnce the system is booting, you will not see RetroArch launching.
 It’s normal, since we disabled retroarch service.
-You then need to switch to tty3 by hitting CTRL + ALT + F3.
-You will get a command prompt and be able to type commands.
+AFter the boot process is complete, you will see shell prompt.
+Execute systemctl start retroarch.target

 On the development boards, using an USB to TTL cable can give you access to the serial console.
 The advantage of using this interface is that you can get the logs of the bootloader and the early kernel logs.
 It is useful if you plan to port Lakka to a new hardware.